-Today I was thrown a curveball.
-As a travel blogger, my idiopathic intracranial hypertension diagnosis (IIH) hit hard.
+I remember the day I was thrown a curveball.
+As a travel blogger, my diagnosis of idiopathic intracranial hypertension (IIH) hit hard.
 You see, IIH and flying are not always a good combination.
 However, I was assured that once mine is under control, there will be options.
 For now, I am grounded.

 I struggle now with what to write.
 Do I whine about the intracranial pressure symptoms and feeling cruddy all the time, or do I talk about the future?
 If I don’t get it under control, there is a 25% chance I might lose most of my eyesight.
 It’s pretty scary.

 - Get more sleep (I used to average 5 hours per night, now I get at least seven hours per night).

 - If you’re local, walk with me, but remember I have to go slow, I can’t raise my heart rate too much.